 Here are the ingredients commonly found in French food.

-While the other parts of the world claim that breakfast should be eaten like a king, lunch like a prince, and dinner like a pauper, the French do the opposite.
+While the other parts of the world claim that breakfast should be eaten like a king, lunch like a prince, and dinner like a pauper, French eating habits happen to be the opposite.

 Breakfast is usually the lightest meal of the day, followed by a leisurely lunch, and then a hefty dinner with four or more courses.
 There is usually no snacking between meals but kids who arrive from school in the afternoons eat some bread with jam paired with a glass of milk.
 This afternoon snack is known as le goûter.